web3/web3.js/README.md

-**PREVIEW RELEASE** This is a beta preview release.
+**PREVIEW RELEASE** This is a beta preview release with breaking changes!
 The current stable version is 0.20.0

-web3.js has moved from 0.x.x to 1.x.x.
-This is a major refactor, we will provide a guide on how to upgrade in the future.

 <img src="https://github.com/ethereum/web3.js/raw/1.0/web3js.jpg" width=200 />